Alaska's Industrial Coatings Specialists

 In-house inspection capability means QA runs concurrent with production.
 Defects are caught at the source, not discovered after demobilization.

 Our workmanship warranty means we stand behind every application.
-If adhesion fails due to our prep or application, we make it right — no argument, no charge.
+If adhesion fails due to our prep or application, we make it right — no argument.

 We inspect existing conditions, exposure environment, and substrate to define the performance requirements.